murraju/hadooplib/README.md

 hadooplib (beta)
 ================

-A JRuby based Hadoop Client Library allowing to build Hadoop management applications in Ruby.
+A JRuby based Hadoop Client Library allowing to build Hadoop Management Applications in Ruby.
 Covers basic HDFS and MapRed functions using the native Hadoop 1.1.2 APIs.

 Version 0.0.1